rubamohanraj04/ml-churn-retention-framework/README.md

 - See the main notebook in `notebooks/` for step-by-step execution.

 ## Citation

-If you use this work in academic or professional contexts, please cite the dissertation and the original dataset:

 - Mohanraj, R. (2025) *Integrating Machine Learning with Customer Retention Strategies: A Risk-Based Approach to E-Commerce Churn Prediction*.
 MSc dissertation, University of Greenwich.
 - hashexplaindata (2025) *Customer Churn Dataset* [online].
 GitHub: `hashexplaindata/e-commerce_customer_churn_analysis`.